OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 male(louis).
 ```

 A little bit big, right?
-Now imagine if we wrote all the facts about royal family, like dates, marriage, etc.
+Now imagine if we wrote all the facts about the royal family, like dates, marriage, etc.

-Now would be fabolous if we can consult these facts, would it?
+Now would be fabulous if we can consult these facts, would it?

 ### Queries

-Queries is the second form of statement in logic programs, they are the way of retrieve informations from facts.
+Queries is the second form of statement in logic programs, they are the way of retrieve information from facts.
 We can also speak *goal*.

 A query asks to Prolog what's the relation between objects, for example, we want to know if Charles is the father of William, just ask to prolog: